 Article I - Name

-The name of the organization shall be the: AC-119 GUNSHIP ASSOCIATION
+The name of the organization shall be the AC-119 GUNSHIP ASSOCIATION

 Article II - Purposes

 Section II-1.
-To perpetuate the existence and names of our three U. S. Air Force units that served in Southeast Asia (SEA) as effective combat forces during the Southeast Asia Conflict, known as the 71st and 17th (Shadow) and 18th (Stinger) Special Operations Squadrons; and to those involved in their establishment, development, training, support, and operations.
+To perpetuate the existence and names of our three U. S. Air Force units that served in Southeast Asia (SEA) as effective combat forces during the Southeast Asia Conflict, known as the 71st and 17th (Shadow) and 18th (Stinger) Special Operations Squadrons, and to those involved in their establishment, development, training, support, and operations.
 (Expanded 10-2-04 Membership Meeting.)

 Section II-2.
 To revere the memories of our fellow military ground and aircrew members whose lives were sacrificed in service to the United States of America and to comfort their survivors.